FormFactor Inc.

 Bearish

-- Extreme Valuation Premium: The stock trades at a trailing P/E of 82.61x and a forward P/E of 55.49x, a significant premium to typical semiconductor equipment valuations.
-This leaves no room for execution missteps and implies the market has priced in near-perfect growth, increasing downside risk.
+- Extreme Valuation Premium: The stock trades at a trailing PE of 82.6x and a forward PE of 45.8x, which are at the high end of its historical range and represent a significant premium to typical semiconductor equipment peers.
+This leaves no room for error and makes the stock vulnerable to multiple compression.

 FORM Technical Analysis